fboender/scriptform/README.md

 ScriptForm takes a JSON file which contains form definitions.
 It then constructs web forms from this JSON and serves these to users.
 The user can select a form and fill it out.
-When the user submits the form, it is validated and the associated script or Python callback is called.
+When the user submits the form, it is validated and the associated script is called.
 Data entered in the form is passed to the script through the environment.

 ### Features

 - Very rapidly construct forms with backends.
 - Completely standalone HTTP server; only requires Python.
-- Callbacks to any kind of script / program or to Python functions.
+- Callbacks to any kind of script / program that supports environment variables.
 - User authentication support through Basic HTAuth.
 - Validates form values before calling scripts.
 - Uploaded files are automatically saved to temporary files, which are passed on to the callback.
 - Multiple forms in a single JSON definition file.
-- Handles script / exception errors, HTML output or lets scripts and Python callbacks stream their own HTTP response to the browser.
+- Handles script / exception errors, HTML output or lets scripts callbacks stream their own HTTP response to the browser.

 ### Use-cases